-Jefferson Lab satisfies this Order's requirements through the implementation of its EMS (see Section 4 - Environmental Management System below) and Site Sustainability Plan, summarized in Figure 4 - Jefferson Lab's Sustainability Goal Performance.
+Jefferson Lab satisfies this Order's requirements through the implementation of its EMS (see Section 3 - Environmental Management System below) and Site Sustainability Plan, summarized in Figure 3 below.

-In 2018, Jefferson Lab updated its Site Sustainability Plan.
-This plan addressed each specific goal in the DOE O 436.1, assessed performance status, and established planned actions and schedules for meeting them.
-Figure 4 - Jefferson Lab's Sustainability Goal Performance summarizes major 2018 activities associated with the plan.
+In 2019, Jefferson Lab updated its Site Sustainability Plan.
+This plan addressed each specific goal in the DOE 0 436.1, assessed performance status, and established planned actions and schedules for meeting them.
+Figure 3 summarizes major 2019 activities associated with the plan.